curtcjay/WEOstats/README.md

 1: Download or clone this repository and extract the folder to your Desktop

-2: Open the command line and type: cd Desktop/WEOstats-master : press Enter
+2: Open the command line and type: cd Desktop\WEOstats-master : press Enter

 3: In the command line type: pip install -r requirements.txt : press Enter